Roblox-Thot/captchaCodeMakerV2/README.md

 # captchaCodeMakerV2
-Make Roblox's signup funcaptcha code so you can send to discord bots (REMADE) If this version is giving you a hard time try [mogolicoo's](https://github.com/mogolicoo/captchaCodeMaker) which is made in node.js
+Make Roblox's signup funcaptcha code so you can send to discord bots (REMADE)<br>
+If this version is giving you a hard time try [mogolicoo's](https://github.com/mogolicoo/captchaCodeMaker) which is made in node.js

 ### Example on how to get the code after